jerrylususu/joplin-vacuum/README.md

 ```

 ## Recommend Procedure
+0. Before proceeding, make sure Joplin on all of your devices are synced to a same state.

 1. Start Joplin, and export all notes to a JEX file. (`File - Export All - JEX`)